tomor/netsimulate/README.md

 # Go HTTP client behaviour simulator

 This tool simulates various network communication scenarios between a Go-based HTTP client and server.
-It allows developers and network engineers to test and analyze different behaviors in client-server interactions, such as connection handling, timeouts, and response delays.
+It allows to test and analyze different behaviors in client-server interactions, such as connection handling, timeouts, and response delays.

 # How to use